 Free Tier amazon instances are a game changer.
 Here's how to set the windows micro instances to function as an ssh server for easier transfer of files.
+Skip to the bottom for billing considerations.

 Tested using: Microsoft Windows Server 2016 Base - ami-fe446c9b t2-micro